 What is a Promissory Note?

-A promissory note is a debt negotiable instrument written by a borrower (drawer) who promises to pay the lender (payee), a certain sum on demand or on a particular future date which is predefined.
+A promissory note is a debt negotiable instrument written by a borrower (drawer) who promises to pay the lender (payee), a specific sum on-demand or on a particular future date which is predefined.

 What is a promissory note?
 How is it different from other negotiable instruments?
 To get the answers, let us go through the following features of a promissory note: